 SafeSpace and Germ Prevention

 When the owner and founder of SafeSpace, Richard “Rick” Williams, first began studying and researching the history of germs, disease transmission, and infection chains, an idea was born.
 He decided to make a line of user-friendly and family-safe products that could disinfect all of your surfaces at the same time.
 That’s how the original SafeSpace Disinfectant Germ Fogger came to be.
 Today, SafeSpace continues to study how people live, interact, and spread illnesses throughout their environments.
 This ongoing research, coupled with customer feedback, helps the company bring new disinfecting innovations to your home.

-The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto germ and odor eliminators, and alcohol-free hand sanitizers to help you reduce the number of germs in your home and keep your family healthy.
+The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto disinfecting and deodorizing mists, and alcohol-free hand sanitizers to keep your family healthy.
 For more information about our products, contact us online or call us toll free at 1-800-735-2506.
 We would love to hear from you!